Call of Duty: Finest Hour

 Call of Duty: Finest Hour is a 2004 first-person shooter video game developed by Spark Unlimited and published by Activision for GameCube, PlayStation 2, and Xbox.
-It is the first console installment of Call of Duty.
+It is the first console installment of the Call of Duty series.

 Although it is based on the original Call of Duty for Microsoft Windows, it has a different storyline and acts as a side-story of the main game.
 It features six intertwined stories and battles based on real events from the perspective of soldiers on each side of the allied campaign (U.S., British, and Soviet) during the Second World War.

 The game's music was composed by Michael Giacchino, who previously worked on the original Call of Duty and the Medal of Honor franchise.
 AC/DC singer Brian Johnson provides the voice of Sergeant Starkey, one of the British commandos.

 Gameplay

 Much like the rest of the Call of Duty franchise, Finest Hour is a first-person shooter where the player takes the role of a soldier during the Second World War.
 In the game's three campaigns, they will play as various characters from Russia, England, and the United States, respectively.
 The player uses authentic weaponry from the time period.

 Throughout the game, players will perform additional roles then just as infantry.
 These include the usage of mounted machine gun turrets, both on structures and vehicles, and the usage of heavy weaponry such as tanks.

 Players have a limited health pool that is depleted upon being shot, attacked at melee range, or from fall damage; health can be restored by picking up and consuming health packs, the number of which can be held is limited by your choice of difficulty level in the campaign.